glory-violet/mainworkingdirectory/README.md

 ### - 3.1 - Navigate to EC2 section in the AWS Management Console.
 - Click on "Launch Instances"
-- Define the EC2 Instance Name.
+- Define the EC2 Instance Name. e.g. "MongoDB-Server"
-- Select the AMI as Ubuntu and the Version is 20.04 LTS.
+- Select the AMI as Ubuntu and the Version as 20.04 LTS.
 - Select the Instance type as t2.micro (Free-Tier Eligible).
 - Create the Key-pair.
 - Create the Security Group.